 Starting in 2011 with Doom drone, today, Heart of Noise pays homage to a great variety of alternative genres.
 Amorphously beautiful ambient, harsh noise, Indonesian hardcore folk, endlessly slow jazz, techno, experiments, and serious music scenes all come together in four festival days.
 The extensive program includes artists like Judith Hamann, Bohren & Der Club of Gore, Senyawa, Carmen Villain, Perila, Innode, Aya, and Space Africa, and it’s by far not all.

 Sound artist, composer, and cellist Leila Bordreuil is also our highlight.
 Using unusual playing techniques, amplification, and spatialization, she creates disorienting improvisations at the junction of melancholy and harsh noise.
-The main interest of Bordreuil is the pure sound and its natural textures.
+The main interest of Bordreuil is pure sound and its natural textures.
 She focuses on neurological perception and our physiological relationship with sound and space.

 One of the latest pieces of Maya Shenfeld, an important figure of the new avant-garde, can be heard on the final festival day.
 Maya focuses on researching temporality, deep listening, intonation, and microtonality.
 She explores the intersection between modes of musical production used in experimental and popular music.

-Those who want to get familiar with the local scene should also not miss the series of Greenhouse Tower and Greenhouse Cellar concerts scheduled for Thursday.
+Those who want to get familiar with the local scene should also not miss the Greenhouse Tower and Greenhouse Cellar concert series scheduled for Thursday.
 The focus will be on musicians and performers who have appeared on HoN vinyl edition so far.
-For instance, Andi Stecher, percussionist and composer, will present “alpine material” — a quadraphonic audio composition together with visuals created by Korean video artist Hana Yoo.
+For instance, Andi Stecher, percussionist and composer, will present Alpine Material — a quadraphonic audio composition together with visuals created by Korean video artist Hana Yoo.

 Also, among the artists of the Austrian underground scene: deconstructed club enthusiast Kenji Araki; Fabian Lanzmaier, who explores abstract materiality of sound; and the PLF band, which operates on the border between post-punk, noise and free improvisation.
 Of course, there will be a room for parties as well.
 Responsible for the festival dancefloor: The Bug feat.
 Flowdan, DJ Marcelle and DJ Diaki, Casual Gabberz, Machine Girl and Electro Indigo.

-Heart of Noise has been always trying to cover different varieties of performative forms.
+Heart of Noise has always tried to cover different varieties of performative forms.
 And this edition is no exception.
-Along with the traditional concert program, it features the theatre dance piece “melted snow and rising heroes’ ‘performed by the OFFTANZ TIROL collective and with brttrkllr’s sound.
-In addition, Carmen Brucic, in collaboration with artists and activists of the Georgian club Bassiani, will present a photo exhibition “Private Stages/Public ”, which will go on for another eight weeks after the festival at the RFDL glass cube in Innsbruck.
+Along with the traditional concert program, it features the theatre dance piece melted snow and rising heroes ‘performed by the OFFTANZ TIROL collective and with brttrkllr’s sound.
+In addition, Carmen Brucic, in collaboration with artists and activists of the Georgian club Bassiani, will present a photo exhibition, Private Stages/Public, which will go on for another eight weeks after the festival at the RFDL glass cube in Innsbruck.